JosephMalandruccolo/nsxmlparser-demonstration/README.md

 - the code had properties that were really implementation-specific declared in the public interface of the .h; these have been moved out of the public interface and in to the private class extension in the .m;

-- the `XMLParser` was designated as conforming to `NSXMLParserDelegate`
+- the `XMLParser` wasn't designated as conforming to `NSXMLParserDelegate`

 - I have renamed `initXmlParser` to `init` and have employed a more conventional implementation for it;